-The celebrations were held until the war year 1941.
-On April 1, 1945, a few days before the end of the war, a few Bismarck friends laid the wreath at the memorial on the Seebuck for the last time.
+The celebrations continued until the war year 1941.
+On April 1, 1945, a few days before the end of the war, a few Bismarck friends laid a wreath at the monument on the Seebuck for the last time.

 February 17, 2020

 In order to get the best angle for a landscape view of the Feldsee, it is worthwhile to walk down the narrow path behind the Bismarck monument about halfway up.
 From there you have the best view.
 But be careful: do not leave the existing paths and when using a tripod make sure not to destroy the roots of the plants 🌱